 (b) Permission to organize a savings and loan association or credit union.

 (e) Authority to engage in interstate banking and branching in this state.

-The department of public safety shall report the criminal record, if any, of such applicant, licensee or organizer, director or officer of such corporate applicant or licensee within ninety days of receipt of the request of the superintendent.
+The department of public safety shall report the criminal record, if any, of such applicant, licensee or organizer, director or officer of such corporate applicant or licensee within ninety days after receipt of the deputy director's request.

 5. Employ appraisers to appraise any property that is owned or held as security by any financial institution or enterprise.
 The reasonable expenses and compensation of such appraisers shall be paid by the financial institution or enterprise.